rohitks483/Real-Time-Facial-Recognition-Based-Attendance-System/README.md

 # Real-Time-Facial-Recognition-Based-Attendance-System

-A Python Tkinter GUI integrated attendance system using face recognition to take attendance.
+A Python Tkinter GUI integrated attendance system using OpenCV Library for face recognition to take attendance.

 In this python project, I have made an attendance system which takes attendance by using face recognition technique.
 I have also intergrated it with GUI (Graphical user interface) so it can be easy to use by anyone.
 GUI for this project is also made on python using tkinter.